JanTeichertKluge/WSCNet_FacialExpressions/README.md

 ### Scripts

-Use the Scripts in Google Colab with GPU Acceleration.
+Use the Notebook in Google Colab with GPU Acceleration.
 Please keep in mind that the paths to the pre-trained model must be customized.
 The model does not necessarily have to be loaded via Google Drive, it can also be uploaded directly in the ./content path at Google Colab.